chaoxu/blog/posts/2013-03-26-represent-an-element-in-a-free-monoid-with-minimum-weight.md

     Find the shortest way to write down an element in a free monoid.

-There are problems on how long are the parentheses, exponentials etc. Therefore we generlize it to allow weight to those operations.
+There are problems on how long are the parentheses, exponentials etc. Therefore we generalize it to allow weight to those operations.

 Formally.
 For any free monoid $M$ with free generators $G$, we can construct another free monoid $(M^*,\cdot)$,